Alberta vs. Ontario: Which Province is Best For You?

 Income Tax Rates

-Diving deeper into the specifics of income tax reveals that Alberta's rates are set to entice, ranging from 10% to 15%.
+Diving deeper into the specifics of income tax, Alberta's rates range from 8% to 15%.
 Even at the highest income bracket, Albertans face a tax rate of 15%, starkly lower than Ontario's 20.53% when accounting for the surtax.
-This significant tax relief is further sweetened by Alberta's higher basic personal amount, allowing residents to earn more before the total income tax kicks in, making Alberta pay more attractive.

 Provincial Sales Tax

 While income tax is significant, sales tax cannot be overlooked.
 Alberta's lack of a Provincial Sales Tax (PST), charging only the 5% federal Goods and Services Tax (GST), stands in sharp contrast to Ontario's Harmonized Sales Tax (HST) of 13%.
-This makes Alberta an attractive destination for consumers and investors alike, with the lower total sales tax rate reducing the cost of goods and services and enhancing the overall economic appeal of the province.

 Job Opportunities and Average Wages